sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 | :math:`B_n`   | 1   | 1   | 1   | 2   | 2    | 3    | 4    | 7    | 9    | 16   | 25   | 55   | 103   | 261   | 731   |
 +---------------+-----+-----+-----+-----+------+------+------+------+------+------+------+------+-------+-------+-------+

-According to an entry in Sloane’s Online Encyclopedia of Integer Sequences, http://oeis.org/A003179, the next
+According to an entry in Sloane's Online Encyclopedia of Integer Sequences, http://oeis.org/A003179, the next
 2 entries are: 3295, 24147.